hamzaouimednour/CTF_Writeups/cybertalents/mini_ctf_w4/haiku_lover.md

-Secure Coding : fix the vulnerability, by reading the code we found that it reads file from an argument so i thought about LFI.
+Secure Coding : fix the vulnerability, by reading the code we found that it reads file from an argument so i thought about LFI, Path Traversal.

 code before fixing :